rednafi/rubric/README.md

     rubric run --overwrite
     ```

-    You can also point Rubric at a directory.
+    You can also point Rubric to a directory.

     ```
     rubric run --directory="some/custom/directory"